 Carpet can absorb humidity and create a musty locker room smell.
 The average gym has a lot going on and enough people passing through daily to make maintaining a clean carpet a challenge.
 Try replacing carpeting with a less absorbent option such as tile.
 Not only will you eliminate odors but it will also make cleaning routines easier.

-3 ways to control humidity and lose the locker room smell
+4 ways to improve air quality and lose the locker room smell

 1. Improve ventilation